-7. PK-12 Applicants for Teacher Certification Gap Certain information about applicants for PK-12 educator certification are not included in the MLDS.
+Gap Certain information about applicants for PK-12 educator certification are not included in the MLDS.
 This includes background information, certificated teachers who did not take up teaching, the number of denied applications, and PRAXIS results.
 Reason The MSDE teacher certification data system captures approvals only and does not include denied applications.
 Teacher candidates apply through local education agencies and not directly through MSDE.
 Information in the MSDE Staffing file provides information on currently employed staff within local education agencies, but does not include all teachers certified to teach in Maryland.
 Some, but not all colleges require certification as a condition to graduate from a teaching program.
 National Student Clearinghouse provides out-of-state postsecondary data, however the data are only for Maryland public high school graduates.
 Impacts Understanding teacher certification is necessary to understand the current teacher pipeline in Maryland.
 Without the background on all teacher certification applicants this limits the ability to report on where/what program(s) Maryland teachers are educated and limits the understanding of various outcomes from Maryland Approved Programs and out-of-state programs.
 Resolution Explore the feasibility of capturing this data from public sources.
 Some IHEs have PRAXIS data from ETS and could consider providing this to the MLDS Center.
-MSDE is in the process of implementing a new teacher certification management system.
-The Center can work with MSDE to determine if the new system can capture and report some of the data elements identified as necessary by the Governing Board.
+MSDE has implemented a new teacher certification management system and the Center is working with MSDE to determine what the new system can capture and report some of the data elements identified as necessary by the Governing Board.
+MSDE is also working on developing the Maryland Educator Requirement, Retention, and Diversity Dashboard to gain a better understanding of new and prospective teachers in Maryland.
+Additionally, the MLDS Center could consider receiving certification data directly from ETS.
 Feasibility Data available - Under consideration Status Active At the MLDS Governing Board direction, the MLDS Center conducted a feasibility study on collecting data on applicants for teacher certification.
 Teacher candidates apply through the LEA and not directly through MSDE.
 Therefore, the MSDE certification system only contains teachers in the pipeline who received certification and does not include denied applications.
-The MLDS Center is also exploring the availability of data from ETS to help close this gap.
+The MLDS Center is also exploring the availability and possibility of obtaining data from ETS to help close this gap.

-8. Out-of-State workforce data
+6. Out-of-State workforce data